 In 1999 the European Parliament and the EU Council adopted Regulation (EC) No. 1073/1999 concerning investigations carried out by the European Anti-Fraud Office (“OLAF Regulation”) in order to step up the fight against fraud, corruption and other illegal activities detrimental to the Communities’ financial interests.
 It mainly provides for the internal investigation by OLAF of suspected fraud within EU institutions, bodies, offices and agencies.

 ECB Decision on the rules applying to OLAF investigations - The Governing Council of the European Central Bank adopted on 3 June 2004 a Decision (ECB/2004/11) concerning the terms and conditions for European Anti-Fraud Office investigations of the European Central Bank, in relation to the prevention of fraud, corruption and any other illegal activities detrimental to the European Communities’ financial interests and amending the Conditions of Employment for Staff of the European Central Bank.
 This Decision entered into force on 1 July 2004.
+The Decision was complemented by the Administrative arrangements between the European Central Bank and the European Anti-Fraud Office, signed on 16 June 2016, to enhance cooperation between the ECB and OLAF services.

 While the Governing Council had accepted the need for strong measures to prevent fraud, it was of the view that the ECB’s independent position and statutory tasks precluded the application of the OLAF Regulation to the ECB.
 Instead, it adopted a separate ECB Decision of 7 October 1999 on fraud prevention (ECB/1999/5).
 This provided for the establishment of a comprehensive anti-fraud scheme under the ultimate control of an independent Anti-Fraud Committee.